So you just got your first guitar, and are looking for a way to learn to play?

 Are private guitar teachers better than online courses?

-No. Quality online tutorials are better than a live instructor in a lot of ways.
-And they are much-much cheaper.
+No. Quality online tutorials are better than in-person guitar teachers in a lot of ways.
+And they are much much cheaper.

 If you learn from one of the reputable online guitar lesson sites above, you can